 Once you have your first booking in place, it’s time to prepare for your visitors.

 Open windows to let some air in.
 Light a scented candle or pop some fresh flowers into a vase.
 Your aim is to make the place feel welcoming when guests arrive.
+(Note: Do not leave lit candles unattended).

 It’s a nice touch if you leave a few basics for your guests, such as milk, bread, etc. Small touches like this cost very little but really make a difference.
 Nothing beats a small basket of goodies, such as locally made fudge, jams, and shortbread.
 Go the extra mile for your guests – it encourages them to leave positive feedback, which in turn, helps with new and repeat bookings.